ARVE-Research/makesoil-clm/README.md

 The raw soil data could be downloaded in advance, otherwise a data download script is also provided.

+## Building

+Compile the helper programs using `make` before executing the script.

 ## User settings

-### specify a directory for the output file NB this directory has to exist before specifying
+specify a directory for the output file NB this directory has to exist before specifying

 `outdir=../global30minute`

-### specify a target directory where the raw data is stored (or should be downloaded)
+specify a target directory where the raw data is stored (or should be downloaded)

 `datadir=/Volumes/Amalanchier/datasets/soils`

-### set to true if the raw data should be downloaded
+set to true if the raw data should be downloaded

 `getdata=false`